wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 > participants express extremely high levels of satisfaction with their involvement in Software Carpentry
 > (85% learned what they hoped to learn; 95% would recommend the workshop to others).

-However,
-many still find it hard to turn learning into practice, and several of our experiments---most notably our attempts to teach online---have been failures.
+Despite these generally positive results, many researchers still find it hard to apply what we teach to their own work, and several of our experiments---most notably our attempts to teach online---have been failures.

 ## From Red to Green